Quitch/AI-Personalities/README.md

 ### Heavy

 - Prefers to use armoured units.
-- Does not support Legion.
+- Does not support factions.

 ### Infernodier

 - Prefers to use armoured units on land.
 - Prefers to use long-range units on land.
-- Does not support Legion.
+- Does not support factions.

 ### Land